 Piriformis Syndrome Treatment

 If pain is caused by sitting or certain activities, try to avoid positions that trigger pain.
 Rest, ice, and heat may help relieve symptoms.
 A doctor or physical therapist can suggest a program of exercises and stretches to help reduce sciatic nerve compression.
-Some health care providers may recommend anti-inflammatory medications, muscle relaxants, or injections with a corticosteroid or anesthetic.
-Other therapies such as iontophoresis, which uses a mild electric current, and injection with botulinum toxin (botox) may be used.
-Using the paralytic properties of the botulinum toxin, botox injections can relieve muscle tightness and sciatic nerve compression to minimize pain.
-Some studies have found Botox to be more effective than corticosteroids.
+Osteopathic manipulative treatment has been used to help relieve pain and increase range of motion.
+Some healthcare providers may recommend anti-inflammatory medications, muscle relaxants, or injections with a corticosteroid or anesthetic.
+Other therapies such as iontophoresis, which uses a mild electric current, and injection with botulinum toxin (botox) have been tried by some doctors.
+Using the paralytic properties of the botulinum toxin, botox injections is thought by some to relieve muscle tightness and sciatic nerve compression to minimize pain.

 Surgery may be recommended as a last resort.